World swimming bans transgender athletes from women's events - WHIZ News

 “They’re not saying everyone should transition by age 11, that’s ridiculous.
 You can’t transition by that age in most countries and hopefully you wouldn’t be encouraged to.
 Basically, what they’re saying is that it is not feasible for people who have transitioned to compete without having an advantage.”

+Pearce confirmed there are currently no transgender women competing in elite levels of swimming.

+The World Professional Association for Transgender Health just lowered its recommended minimum age for starting gender transition hormone treatment to 14 and some surgeries to 15 or 17.

 FINA’s new 24-page policy also includes proposals for a new “open competition” category.
-FINA said it was setting up “a new working group that will spend the next six months looking at the most effective ways to set up this new category.”
+The organization said it was setting up “a new working group that will spend the next six months looking at the most effective ways to set up this new category.”

-The members voted after hearing presentations from three specialist groups – an athlete group, a science and medicine group and a legal and human rights group – that had been working together to form the policy following recommendations given by the International Olympic Committee last November.
+The members voted 71.5% in favor at the organization’s extraordinary general congress after hearing presentations from three specialist groups — an athlete group, a science and medicine group and a legal and human rights group — that had been working together to form the policy following recommendations given by the International Olympic Committee last November.

 The IOC urged shifting the focus from individual testosterone levels and calling for evidence to prove when a performance advantage existed.